 Once you’ve talked about your child’s treatment, the final discussion during this first visit is likely to be about costs.
 The office manager may be the one to guide you through this conversation.
+How much do braces cost?
 Dr. Rogers explains that these costs will vary from orthodontist to orthodontist for a variety of reasons, including the complexity of your child’s treatment, so he didn’t want to give exact figures.
 In general, however, $3,000 would be a low figure for a simple case, says Dr. Rogers, while braces can run up to $10,000 for complex cases (this would be the high end) and/or for specialized ‘clear liner’ braces (one familiar company is Invisalign).

 While some health insurance providers do cover part of the cost of braces, others don’t.
 For parents in that situation, Dr. Rogers says there are a variety of payment plans offered by orthodontists.
 Sometimes the costs can be divided up over the course of your child’s care, or even beyond.
 In other words, you don’t have to pay for treatment all at once.